Juventus defender Chiellini set for two weeks out

+Massimiliano Allegri has confirmed that Giorgio Chiellini should only miss two weeks of action after hobbling out of Juventus' Coppa Italia defeat to Atalanta.

-Chiellini suffered a calf injury and was substituted in the first half of the match, although Allegri was confident afterwards it was not a serious issue.
+Chiellini suffered a calf injury and was substituted in the first half of Wednesday's match, although Allegri was confident afterwards it was not a serious issue.

-So it has proven, with the Bianconeri coach able to tell a news conference the captain should be back in "10 to 15 days".
+And so it has proven, with the Bianconeri coach able to tell a news conference on Friday the captain should be back in "10 to 15 days".

 Allegri revealed that Martin Caceres - who returned for a third spell at the club this week - is in line to start in Chiellini's absence against Parma on Saturday, while Mario Mandzukic is back in attack.